Frequently Asked Questions and Guest Info

 Living Room: Sofa & 2 Queen Air mattresses

 Mattresses and the pumps are in the hall closet.

-The condo has hi speed Wi-Fi and you can use apps on your phone or laptop to make and receive calls.
+Phones: The condo has hi speed Wi-Fi and you can use apps on your phone or laptop to make and receive calls.
 I use the SKYPE, VIBER, and Facebook Audio apps to make calls.
 (There are also lots of Wi-Fi signals around the resort and in town too).
-You may also use your US based cell phones.
+You may also use your U.S. based cell phones.
 Note that roaming charges will apply.
 WHAT'sApp is the dominant international texting app.
 (Most other countries charge for SMS texts, WHAT'sAPP is free to use.)

 Wi-Fi: Carolina will give you the password.

 Passports: Are required to visit Costa Rica.
-Make photocopies of your passport (photo page and entry stamp page) using the copier in the master bedroom.
-Leave your passports in the lockbox and carry copies with you.
+Take pics of your passport (photo page and entry stamp page).
+Leave your passports in the lockbox.